Expungement

 You may request an expungement immediately.

 Prior convictions for possession of marijuana can be expunged immediately, but the amount you were convicted of possessing must be less than ten (10) grams.
-If your conviction was for more than ten (10) grams of marijuana, you may request an expungement four (4) years after satisfactory completion of the sentence.
+If your conviction was for more than ten (10) grams of marijuana, you may request an expungement immediately after completion of the sentence.
+This includes completion of probation.

-WHAT IS THE WAITING PERIOD TO FILE A PETITION FOR EXPUNGEMENT?
+WHAT IS THE WAITING PERIOD TO FILE FOR EXPUNGEMENT?

-ARE THERE ANY RECORDS THAT CAN BE EXPUNGED BEFORE THE THREE (3) YEAR WAITING PERIOD?
+CAN ANY RECORDS BE EXPUNGED BEFORE THE 3 YEAR WAITING PERIOD?

 You may file before 3 years have passed IF you file a General Waiver and Release Form (FORM CC-DC-CR-078) – which is a general release and waiver of any and all people against whom you may have a legal claim as a result of your arrest – AND: